Nasturtium: what's edible?

 Varieties

-All nasturtiums are edible (just like all tomato varieties are edible).
-Nasturtium plants are not poisonous to people (but could be for cats and dogs).
+All nasturtium varieties are edible - just like all tomato varieties are edible.
+Nasturtium plants are safe to eat and are not poisonous to people (but could be for cats and dogs).

 In fact, several major seed distributors (Burpee, Johnny's Selected Seeds, and Baker Creek Heirloom) all mention the edibility of nasturtium at the top of the nasturtium varieties pages.